Meade ETX-80 Review

 An ETX-80 in its natural habitat – a child’s bedroom

-If you are going to have GOTO on a small scope, it needs to be a short focal length refractor with an inherently wide field of view.
+But here’s the thing: If you are going to have GOTO on a small scope, it needs to be a short focal length refractor with an inherently wide field of view.
 Not only will the wide field make it much easier to align the computer, but it will often provide more satisfactory views of the things the computer can find.
+So I ignored the ETX90, a Maksutov with a narrow field of view, and decided on one of the refractors, the ETX-80.

-So I thought I’d try to spark her interest with an ETX, hoping that learning about the computer (she loves computers like all kids these days) might lead her into learning her way around the sky.
+I hoped that learning about the computer (she loves computers like all kids these days) might lead her into learning her way around the sky.
 Besides, her best friend at the time was getting one as well, so I hoped they’d share the learning experience.
 Ever the optimist, I bought one.

 Design and Build